pmuens/awesome-serverless/README.md

 - [Serverless might finally deliver on the promise of the cloud](https://www.geekwire.com/2017/serverless-computing-might-be-the-next-crucial-step-in-the-evolution-of-cloud-computing/) - Why and how serverless computing might finally deliver on the promise of the cloud.
 - [Serverless Framework for Azure Functions](https://cmatskas.com/introducing-the-serverless-framework-for-azure-functions/) - How to use the Serverless Framework in combination with the Azure Functions provider plugin.
 - [Serverless takes DevOps to the next level](https://www.infoq.com/articles/serverless-takes-devops-next-level) - How serverless architectures transform DevOps.
+- [Serverless security at ServerlessConf](https://snyk.io/blog/serverless-security-at-serverless-conf/) - Post about the presentation on Serverless security at ServerlessConf Austin 2017.

 ## Screencasts